Find out how to take part in the 2020 Big Butterfly count, plus key species to identify.

 The Big Butterfly Count is the world’s largest butterfly survey.
-Butterfly scientists will use the data gained over the next three weeks (20 July-12 August) to assess where conservation efforts should be targeted in the future.
+Butterfly scientists will use the data gained over a three week period to assess where conservation efforts should be targeted in the future.
 The data is crucial to butterfly specialists wanting to learn more about the population and habits of various butterflies.

 After the record-breaking temperatures experienced in the UK, the chances of the public witnessing a wide range of butterflies is significantly higher.

-However, as a result of the early summer heatwaves, the butterflies are in danger due to effected plant growth and condition from the droughts.
+However, as a result of the early summer heatwaves, the butterflies are in danger due to affected plant growth and condition from the droughts.

 Butterfly species have suffered a string of poor years, as many common species have declined in numbers, according to Butterfly Conservation president Sir David Attenborough.